Waiting for the Barbarians (poem): Homages

 J. M. Coetzee's 1980 novel Waiting for the Barbarians is named for the poem, as are Waiting for the Barbarians, the 1998 essay collection by Lewis H. Lapham and Waiting for the Barbarians, the 2013 essay collection by Daniel Mendelsohn.
 American composer Philip Glass has also written an opera of the same name based on the Coetzee novel which premiered in September 2005 at Theater Erfurt, Germany.

 Peter Carey's 1981 novel Bliss sees Lucy's young Communist boyfriend Kenneth quoting the first stanza directly from John Mavrogordato's translation.

 Anaal Nathrakh's 2006 album Eschaton has a song named after the poem.

 Await Barbarians, the 2014 album by Alexis Taylor, is also named for the poem; similarly, that album's song "Without a Crutch" alludes directly to it.

 In 2011, Andrew Ford adapted the poem into a choral work.
 In 2012, Constantine Koukias adapted it into an opera, "The Barbarians".

+Laurie Anderson composed and performed a musical version of the poem at a weeklong festival sponsored by the Onassis Foundation in New York celebrating the 160th anniversary of Cavafy's birth.